There are so many options - which one do I choose?

 Some of those mentioned, like Swedish, Ashiatsu, Shiatsu, Lomu Lomu, Shiatsu, and Thai are types of massage.
 They employ techniques that can vary considerably.
 Swedish is done with the hands, Ashiatsu with the feet.
 Shiatsu is finger-point pressure.
 Practitioners may be trained in just one of these types or sometimes more than one.
 Within the various types, like Swedish and Ashiatsu, there can be the option of therapeutic or relaxation massage.

 Relaxation massage aims to relax body and mind and is great for relieving stress and anxiety.
 Usually, the strokes used are lighter and slower than for sport or therapeutic massage and are known by the general terms effleurage and petrissage.
 Long sweeping effleurage strokes may start at the feet and end at the shoulders or vice versa.
 Petrissage may include kneading, wringing and skin-rolling and usually follows effleurage once the tissues have been warmed.
-The end of the massage may include tapotement - usually a rhythmic chopping-like technique with the edge of the hand or tips of the fingers, designed to quickly tense and relax the tissues.
+The end of the massage may include tapotement, a rhythmic chopping like technique with the edge of the hand, cupped hand, or tips of the fingers, designed to quickly tense and relax the tissues.

 Therapeutic (or remedial) massage is designed to address painful or tense areas and even muscle spasms, by easing muscle tension.
-Just one or two areas of the body that are indicated by pain and tension are worked on, rather than the whole body.
-Usually, therapeutic massage will involve a series of regular massage sessions - even if you have long-term pain or tension, joint dysfunction or postural strain, symptoms can be improved through regular massage.
-Another benefit is better circulation which allows more oxygen to permeate body tissue.
-Therapeutic Massage can also help with issues such as headache and migraine, period pain, sinus pain, rotator cuff issues/frozen shoulder, neck pain, back pain, restless leg syndrome, hip and groin pain, calf tightness, Achilles tendon issues and foot pain.
+Often just one or two areas of the body that are indicated by pain and tension are worked on, rather than the whole body.
+Usually, therapeutic massage will involve a series of regular massage sessions - even if you have long-term pain or tension, joint dysfunction or postural strain, symptoms can often be improved through regular massage.
+Therapeutic massage can also help with issues such as headache and migraine, period pain, sinus pain, rotator cuff issues, frozen shoulder, neck pain, back pain, restless leg syndrome, hip and groin pain, calf tightness, achilles tendon issues, and foot pain.

 First, we assess your condition and the history of your complaint.
 How long has it been occurring?
 What type of pain are you experiencing (aching, shooting, sharp etc)?
 Where is the pain or tension?
 What are you doing when you feel it the most?
-We look at posture.
+We may look at posture.
 Is one shoulder or hip elevated?
 Is there a difference in the distance between shoulder blades and vertebrae?
 Is one leg longer than the other?
 Once the assessment has been completed, a plan is formulated and agreed on.
 The plan may include a series of massages as complaints can rarely be resolved in one massage session.
 Sometimes the assessment reveals that it is appropriate to refer out to another health professional, e.g. GP, physiotherapist, chiropractor, etc, rather than engaging in massage, or, as well as massage.
 Once the massage has been completed, the session and any changes can be evaluated for effectiveness.
 Has the pain decreased?
-Has ROM increased or become easier?
+Has range of movement increased or become easier?
 Has mobility increased?
-At this point, the next step can be advised and further sessions booked.
-Progress will be quicker if massage occurs every week rather than every two or three weeks, or on a monthly basis.
+At this point the next step can be discussed and further sessions booked if required.
+Progress will often be quicker if massage occurs every week rather than every two or three weeks, or on a monthly basis.

 Deep Tissue Massage

-Sometimes the comment is made that the more painful it is, the more effective it is.
+Sometimes the comment is made that the more painful it is, the more effective it is (more pain, more gain).
 This is incorrect.
 Good communication is required between the client and the therapist to ensure that this work is not too painful.
 Done properly, the result will be 'good pain' as opposed to you gritting your teeth and vowing not to return.
-Sore tissue can be worked gradually, moving from lighter pressure - to medium - to deeper pressure as (good) pain subsides.
+Sore tissue can be worked gradually, moving from lighter pressure, to medium, to deeper pressure as pain subsides.
 Deep tissue is not used in relaxation massage as it is not relaxing.
 It is used during therapeutic massage.

 Oh, and if you're still wondering what the most common question is that I'm asked, it is 'What's the date?' (when completing the intake form).